Marlene Hedblom

 Marlene Hedblom (born 13 November 1972 in Gävle) is a retired Swedish professional golfer.

 Early years

 Despite coming from a golfing family, she did not start playing until the age of 12 at Gävle Golf Club in Sweden.
-Her father Olle was en elite player, who later became a club professional and her two years elder brother Peter turned tournament professional 19 years old.
+Her father Olle was an elite player, who later became a club professional and her two years elder brother Peter turned tournament professional at 19 years old.

 In 1995, together with his father, she won the very first Swedish Two Generations Mixed Championship, played as foursome.

 Professional career

 She won the 1997 Ladies European Tour Final Qualifying School at La Manga, Spain, 5–8 December and turned professional.

 Hedblom had her most successful season in 2003 when she won the Biarritz Ladies Classic at Biarritz le Phare Golf Club in France in the last tournament on the Ladies European Tour season, with his father as a caddie.
 Her win meant that she and her brother Peter became the only brother and sister siblings, who have won on the European Tour and Ladies European Tour respectively.

 The same year, she qualified for the LPGA Tour at the LPGA Final Qualifying Tournament held at LPGA International Legends Course in Florida.
 Her best 2004 finish on the LPGA Tour was tied 46th at the Franklin American Mortgage Championship at the Vanderbilt Legends Club, Iron Horse Course in Franklin, Tennessee.